 After the end of the contract and delivery of our results to date, I have continued to work on the optimizer, as simply the most intriguing and challenging optimization problem I have yet encountered.
-When I have settled on a final optimization code, I plan to run it multiple times (to gain statistical confidence in the results) under various knockout conditions (i.e., turning off particular optimization components) to determine which provide the most benefit, then to write a paper about those results.
-Along the way, I also invented a technology for avoiding premature burnout at the junction of two heterogeneous cylindrical segments, but patenting is not being pursued because the technology is not yet implementable (i.e., rocket propellants cannot be 3-D printed), so no one would license it.
+When I have settled on a final optimization code, I plan to run it multiple times (to gain statistical confidence in the results) under various knockout conditions (i.e., turning off particular optimization components) to determine which provide the most benefit, then to write a paper about those results (if I still feel like it in my retirement).
+Along the way, I also invented a technology for avoiding premature burnout at the junction of two heterogeneous cylindrical segments, but patenting is not being pursued because the technology is not yet implementable (i.e., rocket propellants cannot be 3-D printed), so the university believes no one would license it.

 In December, 2016, BEACON, MSU's College of Engineering, and Michigan State University were delighted to announce that Dr. John R. Koza, had made the largest individual bequest ever to BEACON and MSU's College of Engineering, totalling $10.7 million.
 That bequest was above and beyond the earlier gift of $2 million given by Koza to establish the John R. Koza Endowed Chair in Genetic Programming, now held by Prof. Wolfgang Banzhaf.
 All of us at BEACON are deeply indebted to Dr. Koza, who will leave a legacy at MSU including three endowed chairs, endowed graduate fellowships, and endowed support for many of the field's leading professional activities.
 As the Father of Genetic Programming, he is indeed assuring the continued thriving of this exciting field.